rabru/chkp_json_to_policy/README.md

 ### The deployment

-If you start the script a given, this will include the inline policy on the button, after your cleanup rule.
+If you start the script as given, this will include the inline policy on the botton, after your cleanup rule.
 Therefore, it shouldn't do any harm to the existing setup.

 ```
 cd ..